openequella/openequella.github.io/guides/SearchingUserGuide.md

 Select a topic to display subtopics and results.
 ### Browsing using the Browse portlet
-The EQUELLA Dashboard page can display multiple portlets, including Browse, Favourites, Formatted text, My resources, Quick search, RSS or Atom feed, Recent contributions, Scripted, Task statistics, Tasks and Web page, depending on user privileges.
+The openEQUELLA Dashboard page can display multiple portlets, including Browse, Favourites, Formatted text, My resources, Quick search, RSS or Atom feed, Recent contributions, Scripted, Task statistics, Tasks and Web page, depending on user privileges.

-These portlets are configured by clicking from EQUELLA Dashboard then selecting the required portlet.
+These portlets are configured by clicking from openEQUELLA Dashboard then selecting the required portlet.

 #### To add a Browse portlet to the Dashboard
 1. Click Screen Options from the top right-hand corner of the Dashboard page.
 A list of available portlets displays.
 Click the Browse link to display the Create a new Browse portlet page.